uwegeercken/covid19-dataflow-01/README.md

 - clone this repository: https://github.com/uwegeercken/covid19-dataflow-01
 - open the controlflow "covid-controlflow.cfl" in the Tweakstreet tool
 - in the controflow properties, adjust the path (root_folder_data variable) to the Johns Hopkins University data
-- optionally, in the controlflow modify the "Find Files" step to use the desired list of files. per default all CSV files of year 2021 are used.
+- optionally, in the controlflow modify the "Find Files" step to use the desired list of files.
+Per default all CSV files of year 2021 are used.
 - run the flow

-Note: the CSV output files are created in the folder where the flow is located.
+Note: the CSV output files are created in the data/output folder.
 You can adjust the path in the dataflow CSV output steps.

-last update: uwe.geercken@web.de - 2021-02-06
+last update: uwe.geercken@web.de - 2021-02-08